 - Want a small-to-medium run published

-- Want to have more control over design and materials
+- Want to have complete autonomy over design and materials

 - Already have a small following in their community

-No matter how small your project is, we are happy to help and provide affordable services to get you started in self-publishing.
-Starting small allows you to gauge how many books (or zines) you can realistically sell, whether it’s 50 or 1,000.
+No matter how small your project is, Anklebiters is happy to help and provide affordable services to get you started in self-publishing.
+Starting small allows you to gauge how many books (or zines) you can realistically sell or barter, whether it’s 50 or 1,000.

-We have been a part of the Houston community since 2013 and have formed relationships with many DIY organizations, venues, and crafters, locally and in surrounding areas.
+Anklebiters has been a part of the Houston community since 2013 and has formed relationships with many DIY organizers, venues, and crafters, locally and in surrounding areas.
 This can help you source services for your book, host a book release party, or even go on tour.
-We can also help you consign your work at local shops, like Wired Up, Insomnia, and Tomo Mags.
+We can also help you consign your work at local shops.

 Customized Control: Becoming the Publisher

-Would your self-publishing project benefit from the advantages of Anklebiters Publishing?
-Is DIY or DIE your aesthetic?
+Is DIY or die your aesthetic?
 Do you want to get the full experience of publishing your book or zine?
-Then contact us and get a free quote.
+Then start a conversation with Anklebiters.